 They may seem completely unrelated, but the truth is, saving money and losing weight have a lot in common!
+There are many different ways to save money (like Simply Switch) and there are many different ways to lose weight (like WeightWatchers).
+But is there a way to do them together?
 While I’m no financial expert, I have had the honor of interviewing several as a writer, and am always reading the latest finance book or blog.
 And there are a lot of great financial tips that also double as fantastic weight loss advice.
 Here are my top 5 tips for losing weight and saving money at the same time:

 #1: Scrap That Super Strict Diet (And Budget)